smk762/Dragonhound/README.md

 ---------------------------------------------------
 The current version is single user only, using cherry py framework.
-The version in development allows multiple users, and is using django framework.
+The version in development allows multiple users, and is using django framework it will be release in a separate repository.
 ---------------------------------------------------

 Assets used